openmc-dev/openmc/docs/source/usersguide/install.rst

 In order to compile OpenMC, you will need to have a Fortran compiler installed on your machine.
 Since a number of Fortran 2003/2008 features are used in the code, it is recommended that you use the latest version of whatever compiler you choose.
-For gfortran_, it is recommended that you use version 4.5.0 or above.
+For gfortran_, it is necessary to use version 4.6.0 or above.

 If you are using Debian or a Debian derivative such as Ubuntu, you can install the gfortran compiler using the following command::